 As my children gradually grew up, I found that they were not as sensible and obedient as I had hoped for.
 On the contrary, they were extremely overbearing and rebellious.
 For example, when I took them to the mall, when they saw something they liked, they just took it and if I did not buy it for them, they would lie on the floor and cry and make a fuss.
 When they played with other children, if they saw something that they liked, they would snatch it from others.
 If the other children did not give it to them, they would hit them.
 Seeing my children being so capricious and overbearing, I reprimanded them firmly every time.
 However, not only was this ineffective, but my children became less and less obedient.
 Once I reprimanded them, they would throw their clothes and shoes in the trash.
 When they were angry, they would take scissors and cut up their clothes, sheets and pillows.
 I felt very sad about this.
 How could my children be so arrogant and badly behaved?
 I suggested they change schools but my husband did not agree.
 He said that children should grow up naturally and spontaneously.
 My husband’s attitude toward my children made me very angry: An excellent child is nurtured, not left to develop free-range.
 Who knows how they would become if you let them develop independently!
 But no matter how I persuaded him, my husband still insisted on his point of view.
 I felt extremely pained seeing my husband as a father being so irresponsible.
 If we continued like this, what would become of our children in the future!
 The more I thought about this, the more worried I felt, and I did not know what to do.
 I felt at a loss as to what to do about my children’s education and felt afflicted and worried.

 In March 2017, I accepted the gospel of the kingdom of.
 One day in June that year, I saw that the words of Almighty God said: “Besides birth and childrearing, the parents’ responsibility in a child’s life is simply to provide him or her with a formal environment to grow up in, for nothing except the predestination of the Creator has a bearing on a person’s fate.
 No one can control what kind of future a person will have; it is predetermined long in advance, and not even one’s parents can change one’s fate.
 As far as fate is concerned, everyone is independent, and everyone has his or her own fate.
 So no one’s parents can stave off one’s fate in life or exert the slightest influence on the role one plays in life.
 It could be said that the family into which one is destined to be born, and the environment in which one grows up, are nothing more than the preconditions for fulfilling one’s mission in life.
 They do not in any way determine a person’s fate in life or the kind of destiny amidst which a person fulfills his or her mission.
 And so no one’s parents can assist one in accomplishing one’s mission in life, no one’s relatives can help one assume one’s role in life.
-How one accomplishes one’s mission and in what kind of living environment one performs one’s role are entirely determined by one’s fate in life” (“God Himself, the Unique III” in The Word Appears in the Flesh).
-When I saw God’s words I realized that although we are the parents of children, we only give birth to them, raise them and provide them with an environment in which to grow.
+How one accomplishes one’s mission and in what kind of living environment one performs one’s role are entirely determined by one’s fate in life” (“God Himself, the Unique III” in ).
+When I saw I realized that although we are the parents of children, we only give birth to them, raise them and provide them with an environment in which to grow.
 As for what their future will be like, what kind of role they will play and what missions they will fulfill, this is all in God’s hands.
 It is God who is in charge of their destiny and who determines their future, not their parents.
 The only thing I can do is to pray to God, entrust my children to God and hope that God guides them to grow.
 I also reflected on how I treated my children.
 I always used my abilities to forcibly control and put pressure on my children and whenever I saw my children disobeying, I would sternly scold them, thinking I would change their bad habits and improve their caliber this way.
 But not only did my children not become obedient and sensible, they actually became more and more rebellious.
 Now it seems like I did not understand the truth and did not know God’s domination and arrangements, so I could not educate my children, let alone allow them to grow up healthily.
 I should change my method of educating them and treat them with the proper attitude.
 After this, when my children made mistakes, I talked to them patiently and made them aware of their own wrongdoings.
 When I saw them bow their heads and stop talking, I did not chide them further.
 Sometimes they were too naughty and I would punish them a bit and ask them to face the wall and reflect on their actions.
 Gradually, I found that they were much quieter than before and that they did not hit other children anymore and rarely swore and cursed.
 When I saw my children starting to develop well, I felt very grateful and knew that this was all because of the words of God and from the bottom of my heart I thanked God!

 In November 2017, when my eldest son was about to finish kindergarten and progress to first grade, my husband and I selected a well-known primary school for him, hoping that he would study hard and achieve good results in the future.
 In mid-July, we took our child to do the school entrance tests in advance.
 After the test, the principal called me and said that my child’s score was the worst of dozens of children and that he wouldn’t be able to keep up with first grade.
 He also said that they would conduct a second test.
 When I heard this news, I felt a bit uncomfortable, but my husband and I still took our child to re-sit the school entrance test.
 When the test results were announced, I was dumbfounded: My son had spent three years at kindergarten but had learned nothing.
 He couldn’t even read or write the alphabet and did not understand single digit addition and subtraction.
 My child was about to start first grade and his results were unexpectedly so poor—I could hardly believe the results.
 The principal also reproached me and said: “Are you very busy?
 Even though you come from China, your child’s Chinese is so bad; how did you educate him?”
 The principal’s rebuke made me feel so ashamed.
 It was the first time that I felt such a failure as a mother.
 I felt too ashamed to see anyone and could not wait to find a place to hide away.